 — CHPVic (@CHPVic) May 30, 2019

 We can’t fix what we don’t understand.

 Myths around homelessness prevent us from designing policies that address it properly.
 By educating yourself and others about the issue of homelessness, you can learn to dispel damaging stereotypes.
 You can also recognise people experiencing homelessness as individuals, and tell the difference between good and bad solutions to homelessness.

 For example, did you know:

-- 20% of those experiencing homelessness receive a disability pension
+- 16% of people over 15 who seek help for homelessness receive a disability pension

 - LGBTIQ people experience homelessness earlier, more frequently and for longer periods than non-LGBTIQ people